-The Knik Arm Crossing is a state of Alaska project to construct a 1.74-mile toll bridge over Cook Inlet’s Knik Arm, connecting Anchorage, Alaska’s largest city, with the Matanuska-Susitna Borough, Alaska’s fastest-growing region.
+The Knik Arm Crossing is a state of Alaska Department of Transportation & Public Facilities (DOT&PF) project to construct a 1.74-mile toll bridge over Cook Inlet’s Knik Arm, connecting Anchorage, Alaska’s largest city, with the Matanuska-Susitna Borough, Alaska’s fastest-growing region.

 *KABATA Financial Plan Shifts to Public Finance

 *Alaskans Tell Legislators They Support Knik Arm Crossing